ajune-wang/webrtc/g3doc/abseil-in-webrtc.md

 The GN templates will take care of generating the proper dependency when used within Chromium or standalone.
 In that build mode, WebRTC will depend on a monolithic Abseil build target that will generate a shared library.

-Previously, `absl_deps` was used but been deprecated in May 2024.

 ## **Allowed**